mebeim/aoc/2020/README.md

 There are two approaches to solving this problem: one is simpler, with a combination of math and bruteforce, the second one is purely mathematical and involves modular arithmetic.
-While the first is simpler explain in practice, I'll explain both step by step, since I cannot pick a favorit and really enjoy both approaches.
+While the first is simpler to explain in practice, I'll explain both step by step, since I cannot pick a favorite and really enjoy both approaches.

 ### Part 2 - Simple approach